Random article ( of 1119 ) Latest updates

 Wikenigma - an Encyclopedia of Unknowns Wikenigma - an Encyclopedia of the Unknown

-Jet streams are permanent, narrow bands of fast-moving high-altitude meandering air currents which flow from West-to-East around the globe in both hemispheres.
+Jet streams are persistent narrow bands of fast-moving high-altitude meandering air currents which flow from West-to-East around the globe in both hemispheres.

 Their positioning and power is very significantly important to lower altitude weather systems.